Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Simulation Studies

 \subsection{Experiment 2}

-We consider two scenarios by the association structures of $\bs\Sigma_g$ for $p=20$.
+Two scenarios are considered with different structures for $\bs\Sigma_g$ and $p=20$ dimensions.
 Fig.~\ref{fig:sim2} presents the heat maps of the true component covariance structures for the two scenarios.
-In each scenario, a set of 100 samples for each $n_g$ ($n_g=50, 100, 150$) is generated from a three-component mixture of GHD distribution with the corresponding covariance structures.
-The GHD-GLS models are fitted with random starts with fixed $G=3$.
-Fig.~\ref{fig:sim2results1} and Fig.~\ref{fig:sim2results2} show the averaged estimated component covariance matrices for each sample sizes in Scenario 1 and 2, respectively.
-Overall, the GHD-GLS models show a promising performance in recovering the underlying structures of the component covariance matrices in both scenarios.
-The estimation becomes more accurate as the sample size grows.
+In each scenario, a set of 100 samples for each $n_g\in\{250, 500, 1000\}$ is generated from a three-component MGHD with the corresponding covariance structures.
+The GHD-GLS models are fitted for $G=3$ with $k$-means starts.
+Figs.~\ref{fig:sim2results1} and~\ref{fig:sim2results2} show the averaged estimated component covariance matrices for each sample size in Scenarios~1 and~2, respectively.
+Overall, the GHD-GLS models show promising performance in recovering the underlying structures of the component covariance matrices in both scenarios.
+As one would expect, the estimation becomes more accurate as the sample size grows.